raspberrypilearning/quest-seeker/en/step_3.md

 --- /collapse ---

-In the Inspector, making sure you are updating the child objects and components for your new QuestGiver NPC:
+In the Inspector, make sure you are updating the child objects and components for your new QuestGiver NPC, and:
-+ Drag the Canvas, Message and Button objects to your new Script.
++ Drag the Canvas, Message, and Button objects to your new Script
-+ Select the Button and add an 'OnClick' set to the `QuestAccepted` Method of your new script.
++ Select the Button and add an 'OnClick' set to the `QuestAccepted` Method of your new script

 --- /task ---